nightroman/FarNet/RightWords/Readme.txt

 DarkMagenta, DarkYellow, Gray, DarkGray, Blue, Green, Cyan, Red, Magenta, Yellow, White.

+*) UserDictionaryDirectory (local)
+The custom directory of user dictionaries.
+Environment variables are expanded.
+The default is the module roaming directory.

 *) Auto highlighting file mask

 Highlighting is turned on automatically for files which names match the mask: